.43 Spanish: History

-The .43 Spanish cartridge was produced after Spain purchased the newly invented rolling-block action.
+The .43 Spanish cartridge was produced after Spain purchased the newly invented rolling-block action single-shot rifle.
 The breech-loading firearm, which was marketed by Sam Remington, impressed the Spaniards after their own evaluation.
 In 1869, the Spanish government put in an order for 10,000 rifles.
-Aside from the firearms, however, they also wanted their own cartridge and Remington manufactured the .43 Spanish.
-It was produced in two variants: the bottlenecked .43 Spanish (11.15 x 57R Remington Spanish) and the straight-walled case .43 Spanish Reformado (11.4 x 57R Reformado).
+In addition to the firearms, they wanted their own cartridge and Remington developed the .43 Spanish.
+It was produced in two variants: the bottleneck case .43 Spanish (11.15x57mmR Remington Spanish) and the straight-wall case .43 Spanish Reformado (11.4x57mmR Reformado).

-The cartridge was almost similar to the .44-77 cartridge except for the difference in their diameters.
+The cartridge was very similar to the .44-77 Sharps cartridge, except for the difference in their case dimensions.
 The Spanish military version of the cartridge was later upgraded in 1889 to a "heavier, brass-jacketed reformado bullet".
 While Remington stopped manufacturing the cartridge in 1918, its use in the United States became widespread after World War II because it was sold as a surplus.

+The cartridge was also used, obscurely, in the 'Improved Lee' or 'Remington-Lee' rifle that was tested by the British in 1887.
+This extremely rare piece, only 300 were made, was made purely for trials of the Lee bolt and box magazine system, when the British military were looking to convert to a repeating rifle.
+A British rifle, the Lee-Burton and the last of the .40 Enfield-Martini line, was made by the Enfield armoury.
+Remington produced their own design with the latest of Lee's design features, chambered in .43 Spanish.
+The trials favoured the Lee magazine and this was adopted in Britain, although the calibre chosen was the new .303 British.